mpewsey/ManiaMap/README.md

 ## Purpose

-This package allows for the creation of procedurally generated metroidvania style maps, such as that shown below, from user defined level layout graphs and room templates.
+This package allows for the creation of procedurally generated metroidvania style layouts from user-defined level layout graphs and room templates.
+The algorithm is based on [[2]](#2) but does not include a simulated annealing evolver.

 ![Map](https://user-images.githubusercontent.com/23442063/153345310-25def719-c5a7-43c5-95ca-9e2e09493e54.png)